anthonypecchillo/Medical-Data-Visualization/README.md

 ###### Messy Data

-- It will take finite time to interpret the large, messy contents of the data returned in response to your API request.
+- It will take some time to interpret the large, messy contents of the data returned in response to your API request.
   - Try making a few sample requests to get a look at the data format and values you'll be working with **before moving from Data Acquisition to Data Wrangling/Munging**.
 You can do this either:
     - Directly in your application by outputting your data to the console for analysis.
     - With an API Development Environment platform such as [Postman](https://www.getpostman.com/).  (**Highly recommended.**)